Dit Clapper: NHL career

 The largest forward of his era at 6′2″ and 200 lbs, Clapper was a notably peaceful player who nonetheless was involved in an unusual incident in the 1937 Stanley Cup playoffs against the Montreal Maroons.
 Highsticking Maroon Dave Trottier twice in the head, referee Clarence Campbell (the future NHL president) called Clapper a profane name, and Clapper knocked the referee to the ice with a single punch.
 Speculation was heavy that Clapper's punishment would be severe, but Campbell himself pleaded Clapper's case, stating that he felt he had provoked the Bruin into the blow; Clapper received only a $100 fine for the incident.

 By 1938, Ross believed the Bruins needed an overhaul, and as part of it asked Clapper to move back to defence.
-Paired with perennial superstar Eddie Shore on the backline, the move proved highly successful, and Clapper was named a First Team NHL All-Star on defence in 1939, 1940 and 1941, leading the Bruins to Stanley Cup victories in 1939 and 1941.
+Paired with perennial superstar Eddie Shore on the backline, the move proved highly successful, With Clapper in his original position on defense, the reassignment inspired him to play some of the best Hockey of his career.
+The work of Clapper and Eddie Shore was crucial to Boston's win over the Toronto Maple Leafs in the 1939 Stanley Cup championship.
+During the 1941 season Clapper demonstrated his well-known sportsmanship when he scored his 200th career goal at Maple Leaf Gardens on January 8, 1941.
+After the game, he presented the stick he used to reach this milestone to Maple Leafs assistant general manager Frank Selke as a token of his admiration.
+Later that year, Clapper contributed five playoff assists as the Bruins won their third Stanley Cup by sweeping Detroit in four straight games in the 1941 finals.
+During this period Clapper was named a First Team NHL All-Star on defence in 1939, 1940 and 1941.
+This led to Clapper becoming the first and only player in NHL history to be named to an All-Star Team at both forward and defence.

 In February 1942, Clapper suffered a severed tendon in a collision with Toronto player Bingo Kampman and was done for the season.
-It was feared he would be forced into retirement, but he came back next year and returned to form.
+It was feared he would be forced into retirement, but he came back next year and returned to form and was named a Second Team NHL All-Star on defence.
 During the 1944 season, Clapper broke Hooley Smith's career record for games played, holding the record until Maurice Richard surpassed him in 1957.